-When I was 3 I painted my mom’s vacuum cleaner with white out.
+When I was three, I painted my mom’s vacuum cleaner with white out.
 The entire thing.
-A few years later I gave the underside of our butcher block a nice makeover—it included our home address and a lovely flower drawn with sharpie.
+A few years later I gave the underside of our butcher block a nice makeover—it included our home address and a lovely flower, drawn with sharpie.
 I remember getting in trouble often for drawing on myself, too.

 Like I said, I didn’t put much thought into what I wanted to be when I grew up, but once I started college I was kind of forced into deciding.
 I didn’t decide to become a designer overnight.
 My journey to where I am today was both unconventional and unpredictable.

 I spent my first two years at a Junior college—where I did play softball.
 I somehow decided to major in interior design and to this day, I have no idea how or why I chose that as my major.